 Prime Minister from 11 November 1975 to 11 March 1983

-He was a prominent figure in international affairs, particularly in support of black African movements.
-Fraser maintained a conservative economic policy, opposed to economic deregulation.
+Fraser was a prominent figure in international affairs, particularly in support of black African movements.
+He maintained a conservative economic policy, opposed to economic deregulation.

-Malcolm Fraser was educated at Geelong Grammar preparatory school, Toorak, Victoria, then Tudor House, Moss Vale, New South Wales, before going on to Melbourne Grammar at 14.
-He went to Oxford University, UK, where he graduated with a degree in philosophy, politics and economics.
+Fraser was educated at Geelong Grammar preparatory school, Toorak, Victoria, then Tudor House, Moss Vale, New South Wales, before going on to Melbourne Grammar at 14.
+He attended Oxford University, UK, where he graduated with a degree in philosophy, politics and economics.
 He worked as a grazier at 'Nareen' after returning from Oxford.

 Entry to federal politics

 Malcolm Fraser won the seat of Wannon at the general election in 1955.
 At 25, he was federal parliament's youngest member.
 He held Wannon for 29 years through 11 general elections until his resignation from parliament on 31 March 1983.

 Fraser was Minister for the Army for two years from 1966–1968 in the coalition governments of Harold Holt and John Gorton.
 He was Minister for Education and Science 1968–1969 in Gorton's government, and in William McMahon's government from 1971–1972.
 He was Gorton's Minister for Defence November 1969–8 March 1971, when he resigned, accusing Gorton of disloyalty to him in a disagreement over the Army.
 His resignation set in motion McMahon's successful challenge to Gorton's leadership of the Liberals a fortnight later, resulting in Gorton's replacement as Prime Minister by McMahon.

 Fraser was a member of the federal Liberal opposition executive from 1972–1975, and a spokesman on primary industry, then labour matters.